Rural Relocations for Remote Working

 Remote working became a necessity in 2020 for many employees.
-As we emerge from the pandemic, this way of working has become a permanent option for many people.
+As we emerged from the pandemic, this way of working became a permanent option for many people.
 Organisations are aware of the technological and wellbeing requirements of successful remote working.
 Experience during the last two years has shown that:

 - 90% of employers say that working remotely hasn't hurt productivity.